featurestoreorg/featurestore-benchmarks/README.md

 # Feature Store Benchmarks

-The benchmark results presented here should follow (these principles)[https://hannes.muehleisen.org/publications/DBTEST2018-performance-testing.pdf]:
+The benchmark results presented here should follow [these database benchmarking principles](https://hannes.muehleisen.org/publications/DBTEST2018-performance-testing.pdf):

  * Reproducibility - you should be able to easily setup the feature store and re-run the source code provided in this repository
  * Fairness - there should be no cherry-picking of results, hidden configuration parameters, unrealistic workload tuning,